-The Master of Arts degree in Religion and Society, offering customizable options of study, is designed for those seeking to serve the church and world in the 21st century in a variety of capacities.
-The program is ideal for individuals seeking deeper biblical, theological, and philosophical insight, spiritual growth, practical competency, and cultural literacy in the context of a range of vocational settings—health care, the local church (non-ordained ministry), non-profit organizations, secondary education (teaching certifications must be obtained independently), and further graduate study.
+The Master of Arts in religion and society offers customizable options of study and is designed for those seeking to serve the church and world in the 21st century in a variety of capacities.
+The program is ideal for individuals seeking deeper biblical, theological, and philosophical insight; spiritual growth; practical competency; and cultural literacy in the context of a range of vocational settings—health care, the local church (non-ordained ministry), non-profit organizations, secondary education (teaching certifications must be obtained independently), and further graduate study.

 Students may complete this program prior to beginning professional or graduate school.
-Students enrolled or enrolling in other LLU programs may be interested in pursuing it as a dual degree.
-Others may seek to complement already completed courses of study.
+Students enrolled or enrolling in other Loma Linda University programs may be interested in pursuing this program as part of a dual degree.
+Others may seek to complement courses of study already completed.

-The curriculum covers the basic areas of theology, biblical studies, and Christian spirituality, and can also be customized around a particular area of interest.
-Using the resources of the School of Religion and the entire University, each student and their mentor will formulate and acquire faculty approval for a personalized area of emphasis that matches their interests and qualifications.
-Possible areas of emphases include:
+The curriculum covers the basic areas of theology, biblical studies, and Christian spirituality, and may also be customized for a particular area of interest.
+Using the resources of the School of Religion and the entire University, each student and mentor will formulate and acquire faculty approval for a personalized area of emphasis that matches personal interests and qualifications.
+Possible areas of emphasis include: